Perspective | Merrick Garland finally speaks. His words were worth the wait.

 Garland acknowledge these issues, the flaws in the system, the need to change.
 And then he told in public, the story he’d told Booker in private about why he wanted to leave a lifetime appointment on the federal bench to do this job.
 It’s the most reasonable question, but one that so often is never asked: Why do you want to do this?

 “I come from a family where my grandparents fled antisemitism and persecution,” Garland said.
 And then he stopped.
 He sat in silence for more than a few beats.
 And when he resumed, his voice cracked.
 “The country took us in and protected us.
-And I feel an obligation to the country, to payback.”
+And I feel an obligation to the country, to pay back.”

 “This is the highest, best use of my one set of skills,” Garland said.
 “And so I want very much to be the kind of attorney general you’re saying I could be.”